anya-bel/vocamprove/ReadMe.md

 📁 algorithm_quant_evaluation - contains all the algorithms that were used for the lexical complexity evaluation

-  [...]
+&nbsp;  [...]

 📁 ue_evaluation

-  📄 survey_results.csv - results (quantitative and qualitative) from the user experience survey
+&nbsp;  📄 survey_results.csv - results (quantitative and qualitative) from the user experience survey

-  📄 quality_score.py - algorithm processing the quantitative results to calculate the overall system score
+&nbsp;  📄 quality_score.py - algorithm processing the quantitative results to calculate the overall system score

 ### Functions